dez-the-developer/dez-the-developer/README.md

 ![Typing SVG](https://readme-typing-svg.demolab.com/?lines=👋+Hi+there,+I'm+Desmond+Darville;Welcome+to+my+Github!🚀)

 # Software Engineer, Innovator, Developer, and Creator
-I'm Desmond, a dedicated full-stack developer with a passion for building empathy-driven applications and fostering inclusivity in the tech industry.
-As an advocate for diversity, equity, and inclusion, I am committed to making meaningful contributions through..
+I’m Desmond, a dedicated full-stack developer with a passion for building empathy-driven applications and fostering inclusivity in the tech industry.
+As an advocate for diversity, equity, and inclusion, I am committed to making meaningful contributions through my work.

+My journey began in the Bahamas, where I owned a painting business, and led me to South Florida, where I transitioned into a new career in software engineering and web development.
+I’m excited to continue growing and making an impact in the tech community.

+🚀 Current Projects: I’m currently working on Codeypendent, a full-stack web application built with Java, MySQL, and Spring Boot on the backend, and React, JavaScript, and Bootstrap for the frontend.

+🧠 Learning Journey: I’m on a continuous journey of mastering full-stack development skills, including HTML, CSS, JavaScript, Node.js, React, and backend technologies like Java and SQL.
+I’m dedicated to deepening my knowledge in responsive design, API development, and cloud computing to build robust and scalable applications.

+🌍 Location: Hollywood, Florida

+✉️ Contact: dumont.darville@gmail.com

 ## 💻 Tech Stack:
 <h3 align="left">Languages:</h3>